-(2) a person with at least one (1) year of experience in land application management practices and procedures.
+(2) a person with at least one (1) year of experience in land application management practices and procedures as demonstrated by specific facts contained in a signed affidavit.

-Notice must be submitted to the commissioner of any change in supervisor of the activity.
+Notice must be submitted to the commissioner of any change in supervisor of the activity within thirty (30) days.